-Each year, over 600,000 people count on the Community Care Access Centres (CCACs) of Ontario as their single point of access for community services.
-CCACs help people find their way through Ontario’s healthcare system, understand their options and connect them to quality community-based health care and resources.
+Each year, over 600,000 people count on the Local Health Integration Networks (LHINs) of Ontario as their single point of access for community services.
+LHINs help people find their way through Ontario’s healthcare system, understand their options and connect them to quality community-based health care and resources.

 They arrange for quality health-care professionals – Nurses, Physiotherapists, Social Workers, Registered Dietitians, Occupational Therapists, Speech Therapists and Personal Support Workers – to provide a range of care and supportive services to assist people at home and allow them to enjoy the best possible quality of life.

 At the heart of each LHIN is a highly skilled group of Case Managers (also called Care Coordinators) who play a pivotal role in helping people navigate the complexities of the health care system.

 This role will become increasingly important and in-demand as our population continues to age, and our healthcare system continues to shift its priorities toward home- and community-based services.